goosiboy/mousewheel-js/README.md

 # mousewheel-js

- A simple microlibrary for horizontal mouse wheel functionality
+ A simple microlibrary for horizontal mouse wheel functionality.

+ # How to use the library:

+ Simply link it to the html - file.
+The script will run automatically.
+ Adjust the functionality of the script by modifying the settings - object.